Customizing Themes - Icons and UI Controls

 Finding Attribute Keys for UI Controls

 There are hundreds of UI control element.property keys defined in the IntelliJ Platform UI.
-Some keys and strategies for applying them can be gleaned from the theme reference implementations.
-For a general search, here some suggested methods for locating UI control keys.
+Some keys and strategies for applying them can be found in the theme reference implementations.
+The sections below describe suggested methods for locating UI control keys.

 Finding a UI Control Key Using Code Completion in the Editor